2020 Best Invention

 Read more Google reviews ⇾

-After the legal aid organization screens you to see if you qualify for their help, they’ll ask questions to see if you’re a good fit for bankruptcy.
+The legal aid organization will screen you to see if you qualify for free help.
+They’ll also ask questions to see if you’re a good fit for bankruptcy.
 Some legal aid organizations will only help you if you have a job or have assets that creditors may seize.
-Some organizations have no such rules.
-Again, there is no way for you to know without calling your local legal aid organization to find out.
+Some organizations don't have these rules.
+Again, there’s no way for you to know without calling your local legal aid organization to find out.

-Once a legal aid organization determines that you qualify for its help and look like a good fit for bankruptcy, it will ask you to provide more information.
-Different legal aid organizations collect this information in different ways.
+If the legal aid organization determines that you qualify for help and look like a good fit for bankruptcy, they’ll ask for more information.
+Each legal aid agency collects this information in its own way.

 Written By: